noah-tz/ElevatorChallenge/README.md

 - The project is written in TypeScript for execution.
 - The code is organized following OOP principles and employs a factory pattern for object creation.
-- The settings file allows for customization of simulation parameters.
+- The settings file allows for customization of project parameters.